Content Creation6 min read· February 28, 2026

 Legal Essentials: Copyright, Licensing, and Contracts

 Protecting your intellectual property is mandatory if you want to scale.
 When you sell your videos online, you are essentially selling a license to view or use your work.
-You must ensure you own every element within your video, including the background music, stock footage, and fonts.

 Marketing Strategies to Drive Consistent Sales